MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddevents.md

 ### -param Events

-TBD - An existing (TBD?)
-ACXEVENT object containing one or more events.
+An existing ACXEVENT object containing one or more events.

 ### -param EventsCount

-TBD - The number of events that will be added to the circuit.
-This is a TBD zero / one based count.
+The number of events that will be added to the circuit.
+This is a one based count.

 ## -returns